piotrstenke/Durian/README.md

 ## Current State

-Durian is at an early stage of its evolution - many core features are still missing, being either in early development or planning phase.
-As for now, three fully-fledged modules are ready - *DefaultParam*, *InterfaceTargets* and *FriendClass*.
+Durian is still very much in development - many planned features are still not implemented or implemented only partially.
+Features that are production-ready are listed in the [Features](#Features) section below.

 ## Features

-To see more about a specific feature, click on its name.
+If you seek more information about a specific feature, click on its name below.

 ### [DefaultParam](src/Durian.DefaultParam/README.md)
 *DefaultParam* allows to specify a default type for a generic parameter.